bachkhoaisme/Disaster-Response-Pipeline---Chu-Bach-Khoa/README.md

 3. Run your web app: `python run.py`

-4. Click the `PREVIEW` button to open the homepage
+4. Click the `PREVIEW` button to open the homepage ( Or access to http://0.0.0.0:3000/ )